 Earlier we discussed collateral, collateral law and collateral valuation approaches.
 However for collateral to be effective the lender must have a security interest in it.
-This post discusses how security interest in collateral is created and perfected.
+This post discusses how to create and perfect security interest in collateral.

 A security interest grants the lender the right to sell some property of the borrower in order to use the sales proceeds to settle the borrower’s outstanding debt.
 It ensures that the lender has the right over other creditors and in certain cases also against bankruptcy of the borrower to that particular property.
-However in order to be able to enforce a security interest against other creditors and in the event of the borrower’s bankruptcy the security interest would first need to be created and then perfected.
+However in order to be able to enforce a security interest against other creditors in the event of the borrower’s bankruptcy, a lender first needs to create and perfect the security interest in the collateral.

 i.
 Creation of security interest

-In order to create a security interest that is enforceable against the borrower the following requirements must be met:
+The lender must satisfy the following requirements in order to create a security interest in collateral that is enforceable against the borrower:

 - The debtor must have rights in the collateral

-- The security agreement must be authenticated (e.g. signature) by the borrower
+- Authenticate the security agreement (e.g. signature) by the borrower

 - In the security agreement the lender must give value according to the amount that would cover, in full or part, the existing or future debt outstanding